appu1232/Discord-Selfbot/README.md

 - Google search (web or image).
 - Keyword/mention logger.
 Log messages from any or all servers that have one of the keywords you specify.
 Useful for seeing if someone mentioned your name or your favorite show/book/whatever else keyword.
 - Set your game to anything quickly and easily.
-- Dynamically add custom commands/reactions.
-Stored in ``commands.json`` which has some sample commands added to start with.
+- Add custom commands/reactions.
+The commands get stored in ``commands.json`` which has some sample commands added to start with.
 - Smart MyAnimeList search of anime and manga/LNs using google custom search (and if that fails, using myanimelist's api for search)
 - Python debugger.
 Modeled off of RoboDanny's ?debug command.
+Does both exec() and eval().
 - Save/output the last n number of messages from a chat, including any messages that were deleted.
 - Get detailed information about a server and all of its members.
-- Quote a message from a user.
+- Quote a message from a user, even if it was deleted.
 - Set yourself as afk and reply to a user telling them you are away if they message/mention you. (technically frowned upon by Discord so use it as a joke occasionally, not practical use)
 - Quick commands so you can post pointless stuff as fast as possible like ``lenny``, ``shrug``, ``flip``, ``unflip``, and ``comeatmebro``
 - Self-destruct your previous message with animated text and a countdown.
 Yes, it's very pointless and abuses the rate-limit...but it looks cool.